br3ndonland/mws-restaurant-stage-1/info/p1-review.md

 > REQUIRED: Appropriate alternate text must be added.
 Images must have the restaurant name as alternate text.
 >
 > You may add like this: `image.alt = restaurant.name + " Restaurant"`

+## Submission 2

+### Notes to reviewer 2

+Thank you for your thorough and helpful review.

+- Included restaurant name in alt text with ES6 template literal
+- Added ARIA roles to breadcrumb and map